holochain/docs-pages/src/pages/resources/upgrade/upgrade-holochain-0.7.md

 ### `dump_network_stats` returns `HolochainTransportStats`

-The admin and app websockets used to return different types --- `kitsune2_api::ApiTransportStats` and `kitsune2_api::TransportStats` respectively, with the app response missing blocked message counts.
+The admin and app WebSocket clients used to return different types --- `kitsune2_api::ApiTransportStats` and `kitsune2_api::TransportStats` respectively, with the app response missing blocked message counts.
 Both now return `HolochainTransportStats`, which also converts Kitsune2 `Space` values into `DnaHash` values so you can use them directly.

 ```diff:rust
 -let stats: kitsune2_api::TransportStats = app_ws.dump_network_stats().await?;